Pyramids of Giza History | Construction, Timeline & More

 • 1700: Travelers and Egyptologists began exploring pyramids

-• 1765: Englishman named Davison finds the King's Chamber in the Great Pyramid.
+• 1765: An Englishman named Davison finds the King's Chamber in the Great Pyramid.

 • 1798: Napoleon defeats a local Ottoman ruler of Egypt at the Battle of the Pyramids